SenpaiX00/subreddit_imgur_picture_downloader/README.md

 ## FUTURE ADDITIONS
 1. Test this code in Python 3 and update as necessary to produce a Python 3 version
-2. In version 1.2 I will remove unesed imports
+2. In version 1.2 I will remove unused imports
 3. In version 1.2 I will allow users to pass in a specific download location on the command line, for now this must be hard coded into the core package file
 4. I will be producing a version compatible for Windows users
 5. I will be adding in gfycat functionality in the near future so users can download gyfcat videos from subreddits too